JetBrains/Qodana/topics/qodana-yaml.md

 plugins:
   - id: <plugin.id>
 ```
-Here, `<plugin-id>` denotes the plugin ID from [JetBrains Marketplace](https://plugins.jetbrains.com/).
+Here, `<plugin-id>` denotes the Plugin ID from [JetBrains Marketplace](https://plugins.jetbrains.com/).
 For example,
-for [Grazie Professional](https://plugins.jetbrains.com/plugin/16136-grazie-professional) the Plugin ID will be
+for [Grazie Professional](https://plugins.jetbrains.com/plugin/16136-grazie-professional) the Plugin ID will be `com.intellij.grazie.pro`.
+To find the Plugin ID, on the plugin
-`com.intellij.grazie.pro`.
+page click the **Overview** tab and then navigate to the **Additional Information** section.

 Plugin cache is stored in the `/data/cache/plugins` directory.